 Henry Kissinger is one of the worst people to ever be a force for good.
 Nicholas Thompson, The Hawk and the Dove.
 He manipulated colleagues and nations.
 He faked the beginning of a nuclear war in order to advance some perverse personal game theory.
 He callously perpetrated international crimes.
 But he was a man of ideas at the center of an American strategy that ultimately benefited the world in some grand sense.
 His China policy was one of America’s great Cold War achievements.
 He deserves to be honored and to be given a medal—but one with the image of a man who is scowling and holding a knife.
 Henry Kissinger was a success—a true, American success—but he can only be called an idealist if he can be called despicable too.

 It will become clear, and may as well be stated at the outset, that this book is written by a political opponent of Henry Kissinger.
-The Trail of Henry Kissinger, Christopher Hitchens.
+The Trial of Henry Kissinger, Christopher Hitchens.
 Nonetheless, I have found myself continually amazed at how much hostile and discreditable material I have felt compelled to omit.
 I am concerned only with those Kissingerian offenses that might or should form the basis of a legal prosecution: for war crimes, for crimes against humanity, and for offenses against common or customary or international law, including conspiracy to commit murder, kidnap and torture.
 Thus, in my capacity as a political opponent I might have mentioned Kissinger's recruitment and betrayal of the Iraqi Kurds, who were falsely encouraged by him to take up arms against Saddam Hussein in 1974-75, and who were then abandoned to extermination on their hillsides when Saddam Hussein made a diplomatic deal with the Shah of Iran, and who were deliberately lied to as well as abandoned.
 The conclusions of the report by Congressman Otis Pike still make shocking reading, and reveal on Kissinger's part a callous indifference to human life and human rights.
 But they fall into the category of depraved realpolitik, and do not seem to have violated any known law. . . .
 In the same way, Kissinger’s orchestration of political and military and diplomatic cover for apartheid in South Africa and the South African destabilization of Angola, with its appalling consequences, presents us with a morally repulsive record.
 Again, though, one is looking at a sordid period of Cold War and imperial history, and an exercise of irresponsible power, rather than an episode of organized crime.
 Additionally, one must take into account the institutional nature of this policy, which might in outline have been followed under any administration, national security advisor, or secretary of state. . . .
 Similar reservations can be held about Kissinger's chairmanship of the Presidential Commission on Central America in the early 1980s, which was staffed by Oliver North and which whitewashed death squad activity in the isthmus.
 Or about the political protection provided by Kissinger, while in office, for the Pahlavi dynasty in Iran and its machinery of torture and repression.
 The list, it is sobering to say, could be protracted very much further.
 But it will not do to blame the whole exorbitant cruelty and cynicism of decades on one man.

 But then, For How Much is He Personally Responsible?

-Indeed, a journalist like Hitchens is likely going to be arrested, tortured and murdered by autocracies for reporting state crime if he is not spry enough not to be caught at the wrong place and wrong time.
+Indeed, a journalist like Hitchens is likely going to be arrested, tortured and murdered by autocracies for reporting state crime if he is not spry enough not to be caught at the wrong place and the wrong time.
 That Marxism was halted in Nicaragua by an illegal policy of the Reagan administration of supporting back-channel funds to Contra groups may have saved millions of lives, indeed even the West itself.
 If the sinister political philosophy Reagan was fighting had been the spread of militant Islam instead of Marxism, would Hitchens have been as adamant to prosecute Henry Kissinger for capital offences had he been a comrade of Oliver North (instead of General Haig) in the struggling against zealot Jihadians?
 I believe he would NOT have!

 He recognized in Islam a fascist political ideology masked as a religion but did not appreciate Marxism as a fascist religion masquerading as a political ideology.
 As confident as I am that Kissinger was a Gollum, I am convinced that Hitchens had a blind side, a weakness for tobacco, excess liquor and Marxism.
 All three will kill you in time.
 Of course we all die, but why tobacco and liquor are on us alone, is that it is a personal choice.
-Why Islam and Marxism is on your well-meaning neighbor’s head (turned a monster because of their religious ideology) is the collectivist urge to crucify their enemies (to cleanse the ‘others’: the immoral bourgeoisie and the greedy selfish sensualists), and why democracy is safer—healthier to your long-run prospects—if not exactly an antidote to this urge in us all, is because democracies have even in the worst of times, a modicum of human rights protection compared to their competitors.
+Why Islam and Marxism is on your well-meaning neighbor’s head (turned into a monster because of their religious ideology) is the collectivist urge to crucify their enemies (to cleanse the ‘others’: the immoral bourgeoisie and the greedy selfish sensualists), and why democracy is safer—healthier to your long-run prospects—if not exactly an antidote to this urge in us all, is because democracies have even in the worst of times, a modicum of human rights protection compared to their competitors.

 There is a reason why Jack sold the cow for a few magic beans and Hansel & Gretel outwitted the witch.
 We are utopians in our childish refrain, and why the idealist versus the realist is a false dichotomy is a fairly simple fairytale.
 The choices themselves are immature.
 As surely as ‘Hitch’ was the most Randian of American atheists, so ‘Henry’ was the craftiest of Talleyrandian diplomats.
 Hitchens and Kissinger both have become legend on the Right and Left and now to completely separate the reality from myth may be impossible.
-To be cool-headed and at the same time even-handed, we want to go beyond the local dispute: we want to offer a new standing rule to live by for the world—we crave a return to the past through the future and to enter into a new modern Age of Enlightenment, a realistic rational romanticism.
+To be cool-headed and at the same time even-handed, we want to go beyond the local dispute: we want to offer a new standing rule to live by for the world—we crave a return to the past through the future and to enter into a new modern Age of Enlightenment in 2022 to 2o25, a realistic rational romanticism.
 Let’s throw off religion at the last, as both Kissinger and Hitchens would want, and by which we mean that a central global agency is needed for the 195 countries of the world to all play in the haunted woods by all the same rules—a sort of global treaty with free minds, markets and borders as the prime goal rather than worldwide socialism; the grey weary world of the common denominator and politically correct.
 What a tired and un-fascinating idea for individualism.

 Hear the New Call: